Virginia School Board’s ‘Wokeness Checker’ Is Back With Another Terrible Take

 The member of a school board in Virginia, who caused a stir last year when she demanded a Toni Morrison classic be banned, has been booted from a new working group on education models and “lab schools” after suggesting that it was not “sustainable” to educate English language learners in Virginia Beach.

-Victoria Manning, an at-large member of the Virginia Beach school board, wrote on Facebook last week that the district had added 300 ESL students in the past year.
+Victoria Manning, an at-large member of the Virginia Beach school board, wrote on Facebook last week that the district had added 300 ESL students since last fall.
 “Most are from South America,” she wrote.
 “Our ESL budget has increased over $1 million in two years.
 Continuing to educate South Americans is not sustainable.”

 The vile comment came hours after Manning had announced during a school board meeting last week that Virginia’s Republican Gov. Glenn Youngkin and Education Secretary Aimee Guidera had selected her to join a new working group on innovative education models and lab schools that would explore partnering colleges and universities with K-12 schools.